Monika-81/wanderlust-p5/README.md

 </details>

 #### **Like Post**
 To add more interactivity and a more social aspect to the site, the user has the oppertunity to like or unlike post that the user finds interesting as well as a post the user would like to save so they can easily find it again.
-A user that is not logged in can see the amount of likes but can not interact with the function.
+A user that is not logged in can see the amount of likes but can not interact with the function. (**User Story 14**)
 <details>